 Strut and Channel

-Strut and channel is a standardized formed structural system used in the construction and electrical industries for light structural support, often for supporting wiring, plumbing, or mechanical components such as air conditioning or ventilation systems.
+Strut and Channel are often referred to colloquially by one of several manufacturer trade names, is a standardized formed structural system used in the construction and electrical industries for light structural support, often for supporting wiring, plumbing, or mechanical components such as air conditioning or ventilation systems.

 These are used to mount, brace, support, and connect lightweight structural loads in building constructions.
 These can include pipes, electrical and data wire, mechanical systems such as ventilation, air conditioning, and other mechanical systems.